 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.9% of family-friendly neighborhoods in the state of Michigan.
+In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.2% of family-friendly neighborhoods in the state of Michigan.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.

-Did you know that the neighborhood has more Polish and Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Polish and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 18.1% of this neighborhood's residents have Polish ancestry and 2.3% have Canadian ancestry.
+In fact, 15.3% of this neighborhood's residents have Polish ancestry and 3.9% have French Canadian ancestry.

 is also pretty special linguistically.
 Significantly, 20.2% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 99.8% of the neighborhoods in America.